petrkotas/getrss/README.md

-# getrss
+# getrss, very simple atom parser and getter

-simple rss feed parser
+The very simple atom parser and getter.
+No guarantee